 Transitioning to the Civilian Environment

 Nurses are no exception to the challenge of moving from the military world to the civilian sector.
-Many nurses report concern regarding the loss of well-defined rank structure, standard operating procedures and policies for most processes and the ingrained day-to-day routines that are more relaxed and flexible in the non-military settings.
-However, the level of leadership and professionalism from a veteran nurse are highly desirable and sought-after skills for employers.
-Veteran nurses have the employability advantage.
+Many nurses report a concern regarding the loss of well-defined rank structure, standard operating procedures and policies for most processes, and the ingrained day-to-day routines that are more relaxed and flexible in non-military settings.
+However, the level of leadership and professionalism of a veteran nurse are highly desirable and sought-after skills for employers.
+Veteran nurses have an employability advantage.

 What Civilian Nursing Options Are Available to Military Nurses?

 Military nurses are not just limited to VA hospitals or military hospitals.
 They have several civilian career options as well.
 Many are trained in emergency medicine or trauma, as this is what they may face while deployed.
 Therefore, many military nurses find employment in emergency rooms, operating rooms, trauma centers, or intensive care units.
 Some may even pursue a career as flight nurses.